vikasr20012001/Devops-task-2/README.md

 ![1](https://user-images.githubusercontent.com/66811679/85100946-929eba80-b1be-11ea-937b-f4e47281f563.png)
 ## Devops task 2:
-Create container image that’s has Jenkins installed using dockerfile

-When we launch this image, it should automatically starts Jenkins service in the container.

-Create a job chain of job1, job2, job3 and job4 using build pipeline plugin in Jenkins

-Job1 : Pull the Github repo automatically when some developers push repo to Github.

-Job2 : By looking at the code or program file, Jenkins should automatically start the respective language interpreter installed image container to deploy code ( eg. If code is of PHP, then Jenkins should start the container that has PHP already installed ).

-Job3 : Test your app if it is working or not.

-Job4 : if app is not working , then send email to developer with error messages.

-Create One extra job job5 for monitor : If container where app is running. fails due to any reson then this job should automatically start the container again.
 A CI/CD Pipeline implementation, or Continuous Integration/Continuous Deployment, is the backbone of the modern DevOps environment.
 It bridges the gap between development and operations teams by automating the building, testing, and deployment of applications.Having vast applications of these devops tools integrations , SCM tools like Github , management tools like Jenkins and container tool like docker becomes the backbone of this pipeline of CI/CD to launch the applications within few clicks where all the internal works are done by these tools in the background.
 The main intention of this pipeline is to make this deployment as fast as possible wherein no human intervention occurs.

 ## Creation of Dockerfile: